-The Colorado School of Healing Arts prohibits retaliation against a person who reports any form of discrimination, act of violence or harassment as defined in the school's VAWA Policy.
+CSHA strictly prohibits, and will not tolerate, reprisals against any individual due to the participation in this process.
+A claim of retaliation shall be treated as a separate allegation of discrimination.
+The Colorado School of Healing Arts prohibits retaliation against a person who reports any form of discrimination, act of violence or harassment as defined in the school's Title IX or VAWA Policy.
 Additionally, retaliation is strictly prohibited against someone who assists another person with a complaint or a person who participates in the investigation and/or resolution of a complaint.
 Retaliation includes, but is not limited to threats, intimidation, and/or adverse actions related to employment or education.